linode/docs/docs/guides/applications/remote-desktop/remote-desktop-using-apache-guacamole-on-docker/index.md

 author:
   name: Sam Foo
   email: sfoo@linode.com
-description: 'Use Apache Guacamole to access your virtual desktop from a browser.
-This guide will show how to install Apache Guacamole through Docker on your Linode.'
+description: "Use Apache Guacamole to access your virtual desktop from a browser.
+This guide will show how to install Apache Guacamole through Docker on your Linode."
-og_description: 'Use Apache Guacamole to access your virtual desktop from a browser.
-This guide will show how to install Apache Guacamole through Docker on your Linode.'
+og_description: "Use Apache Guacamole to access your virtual desktop from a browser.
+This guide will show how to install Apache Guacamole through Docker on your Linode."
 keywords: ["remote desktop", "Apache Guacamole", "TeamViewer", "VNC", "Chrome OS", "xfce", "unity"]
 tags: ["docker", "mysql"]
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'